kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 Building a synthetic bond

-\- You like staking because it gives you something to do with your crypto
+- You like staking because it gives you something to do with your crypto

-\- You like yield because banks give you 0% APR and you don\'t have access
+- You like yield because banks give you 0% APR and you don't have access

 to investment opportunities

-\- Hence all the madness for yield farming
+- Hence all the madness for yield farming

-\- People creates Ponzi scheme just because there was a huge demand for yield
+- People creates Ponzi scheme just because there was a huge demand for yield

 but no supply (see the empty box from SBF)

-\- Meanwhile, our hedge fund needs cash to invest and gives you back the cash flow
+- Meanwhile, our hedge fund needs cash to invest and gives you back the cash flow

 from trading

-\- But this cash flow is bumpy.
+- But this cash flow is bumpy.
 One month is good, one month is bad

-\- You don\'t like that
+- You don't like that

-\- The typical solution is \"pay once a year\" so that in average the total return
+- The typical solution is "pay once a year" so that in average the total return

 is positive, with high watermarks to account from crappy years

-\- Can we transform our hedge fund bumpy cash flow in something stable, but worse
+- Can we transform our hedge fund bumpy cash flow in something stable, but worse

 in terms of expected return?

-\- Yes!
+- Yes!

-\- You stake your crypto, we give you 0.5% / month (6% a year) in a mix of cryptos
+- You stake your crypto, we give you 0.5% / month (6% a year) in a mix of cryptos

-\- We try to give you always ETH and BTC, but sometimes we give you our
+- We try to give you always ETH and BTC, but sometimes we give you our

 Sorrentum token

-\- You can sell or buy Sorrentum on the open market as any crypto
+- You can sell or buy Sorrentum on the open market as any crypto

-\- Where does the value of Sorrentum come from (i.e., why does it trade at
+- Where does the value of Sorrentum come from (i.e., why does it trade at

 more than 0, why is the box not empty)?

-\- Well, it\'s an IOU that we use to make the bumpy cash flow straight
+- Well, it's an IOU that we use to make the bumpy cash flow straight

-\- As long as the algo makes money in the long run, the Sorrentum token has
+- As long as the algo makes money in the long run, the Sorrentum token has

 value

-\- Of course we pocket the difference between the 6% / yr that we pay users and
+- Of course we pocket the difference between the 6% / yr that we pay users and

 the 20% / yr we made

-\- Everybody wins
+- Everybody wins

-\- Financial alchemy achieved!
+- Financial alchemy achieved!

-\- This would have been funded instantly few months ago
+- This would have been funded instantly few months ago

 # Related projects